 What are the top small businesses to start?
-In 2018, the top 10 list of small business included industries such as restaurants, health and fitness, travel and lodging.
+In 2018, the top 10 list of small businesses included industries such as restaurants, health and fitness, travel, and lodging.
 These industries have been hit especially hard with the pandemic, making business ownership in those areas even riskier.
 So, have we seen changes to that top 10 list in light of recent events?
 We sure have.
 Now, the top 10 includes meal kit and food delivery, solar power installation, commercial cleaning services, and custom face masks, to name a few.
 Three out of those four are directly connected to safety and sanitization. — a direct impact.

 Some small business opportunities have stood strong amidst change, many of them for skilled trade businesses (plumber, carpenter, electrician, etc.) and home healthcare.
-This is not surprising to anyone who has recently tried to hire an electrician, or handyman and experienced the frustration of waiting for a return a phone call!
+This is not surprising to anyone who has recently tried to hire an electrician, or handyman and experienced the frustration of waiting for a return phone call!

 Putting Together a Business Plan